The Story of Adele H.: Box office

+The Story of Adèle H. sold 752,160 tickets in France, and was considered a box office disappointment.

 Critical response

-In her book When the Lights Go Down, the American film critic Pauline Kael gave the film a very positive review:
+In her book When the Lights Go Down, American film critic Pauline Kael gave the film a very positive review:

-In his review in the Chicago Sun-Times, Roger Ebert gave the film four stars, calling it "a strange, moody film that belongs very much with the darker side of his [Truffaut's] work."
-Ebert continues:
+In his review in the Chicago Sun-Times, Roger Ebert gave the film four stars, calling it "a strange, moody film that belongs very much with the darker side of [Truffaut's] work."
+Ebert continued:

-In his review in The New York Times, Vincent Canby called it a "profoundly beautiful" film that is Truffaut's "most severe, most romantic meditation upon love."
-Canby continues:
+In his review in The New York Times, Vincent Canby called the film "profoundly beautiful", and Truffaut's "most severe, most romantic meditation upon love."
+Canby continued:

-On the review aggregator web site Rotten Tomatoes, the film holds a 92% positive rating from top film critics based on 24 reviews.